Skip Navigation Website Accessibility

-History of Anoatop
+History of Springhill Plantation

 As shared by Eddie O'Daniel, former owner/proprietor (with some editing by Jeff Daugherty, current owner/proprietor)

 Jones was 79 years old when he married a 42-year-old woman named Anna Grant.
-They married on May 8th or 9th, 1864.
-Anna was Jones' second wife and must have made him feel young because he listed his age on the license at 68 years old.
-The old "letch" probably lied to Anna as well.
+They married May 8th or 9th, 1864.
+Anna was Jones’ second wife, and must have made him feel young, because he listed his age on the license at 68

-On Friday, June 17th, CSA Lt.
-Col George M. Jesse from Owen County, Kentucky, a regimental commander under General John Hunt Morgan, was leading a band of Morgan's men along with some farm boys who wanted to join the fight.
-This small unit, probably about 150 or so cavalrymen, had escaped Morgan's failed Cynthiana raid.
-Jesse was called a guerrilla, but he was a CSA regular Army officer.
-His men had been encamped near Bloomfield at Camp Charity.
+On Friday June 17th, CSA Lt.
+Col George M. Jesse from Owen County, Kentucky, a regimental commander under General John Hunt Morgan, was leading a band of Morgan's men along with some farm boys who wanted to

-Lt.
-Col. Jesse was a detached commander who acted very much like Col. John Singleton Mosby "The Gray Ghost," of Virginia.
-Jesse had served in the Kentucky General Assembly from 1857 until 1859 and was sent out scouting parties to press (steal) horses for his men.
-Jesse sent out a patrol to locate the Confederate Green Duncan's place.
-Duncan's home was on the south side of the Bluegrass Parkway and has since burned down.
-The patrol Jesse sent out found John Jones' farm instead of not realizing Jones was a Union man.
+on the south side of the Bluegrass Parkway and has since burned down.
+The patrol Jesse sent out found John Jones’ farm instead not realizing Jones was a Union man.
 Private Thomas McIntire and his men knocked on the door, but Jones would not answer.
-They then threatened to burn down the house, but still, Jones did not give up his saddles and bridles.
-One of his saddles was believed to be made of jewels and precious metals.
-Jones loaded his gun and fired, the bullets hitting McIntire.
-He was carried away and later his arm was amputated.
+They then threatened to burn down the house, but still Jones did not give up his saddles and bridles.
+One of his saddles was

-When Jesse was informed of this; incensed, he sent men to burn Jones' house and shoot Jones.
-Three soldiers returned and set fire to the wooden framework around the house.
+When Jesse was informed of this; incensed, he sent men to burn Jones’ house and shoot Jones.
+Three soldiers returned and set fire to the to the wooden framework around the house.
 Jones fearful the house would burn and his wife and daughter would be killed, stepped onto the porch where he was shot dead.
 The Confederates left and neighbors put out the fire.
-John and Anna had only been married for 40 days.
-Jones' grave can be seen in Campground Church Cemetery in Nelson County, KY.
+John and Anna had only been married 40 days.
+Jones’ grave can be seen in Campground Church Cemetery in Nelson County, KY.
 His inscription reads:

 In memory of